fadedpez/dnd5e-roomgen/docs/API_INTEGRATION.md

 ### Direct Balancer Usage with API

-You can use the balancer directly with the API monster repository for fine-grained control:
+You can use the balancer directly with API monsters for fine-grained control:

 ```go
 import (